- Autosomal dominant vascular disorder

 - Iron studies – iron deficiency anaemia secondary to chronic blood loss

-- High incidence of unsuspected pulmonary AVM
+- Screening for pulmonary AVM- High incidence of unsuspected pulmonary AVM

 - Evidence that treatment reduces stroke and brain abscess risk